Definitions & Concepts

 Source clause: A 'source' clause is the 'original' version of the clause.
 It is the actual text stored within the books discussed above.

 'Pathagorizing' (more accurately: 'neutering') is the process of preparing a document for use within the Pathagoras document assembly system.
-The process includes removing / redacting matter data and unnecessary information from original text and designating variables and optional text.
-Power users can use additional functions of the program to trigger advanced features during the document assembly process.
+The process includes removing / redacting personal information from the original text and designating variables and optional text blocks which will be processed automatically by Pathagoras at document assembly time.

 Document management deals with quick and efficient storage and retrieval of documents.